See our video about the Speakers Bureau:

 What We Do

-When asked to speak, we start off by briefly telling our "story"--how we realized we were LGBT, how our sexual orientation or gender identity has affected our lives, etc. Then we open the floor for questions and discussion.
-We answer personal questions (but can decline to respond if they are too personal), as well as address broader LGBT issues.
+When asked to speak, we start off by briefly telling our "story"--how we realized we were LGBTQIA, how our sexual orientation or gender identity has affected our lives, etc. Then we open the floor for questions and discussion.
+We answer personal questions (but can decline to respond if they are too personal), as well as address broader LGBTQIA issues.
 We keep the atmosphere relaxed, open, and informal.

 What People Are Saying